Saint Elizabeth of Hungary

 Hearing of her husband’s demise on September 11, 1227, she lamented: He is dead.
 He is dead.
 It is to me as if the whole world died today.
 After that, Elizabeth threw herself fully into religion and a preparation for eternity.

 She made a vow of obedience to her spiritual director, Konrad von Marburg, who seems to have been inordinately strict with her – but one wonders who was the stricter, he with her, or Elizabeth with herself.
-Like the little seers of Fatima, she seems to have ‘seen’ eternity close-up, and the vanity of this passing world, with all its pleasures and fancies, seemed so ethereal and unreal.
-She made a promise of celibacy – hindering her family’s dynastic ambitions – and moved out (or was kicked out, depending on which version) of her castle, moving to Marburg, where she built a hospital, in those days well before public medicine, and tended to the sick, the suffering and the poor, amongst whose number she soon counted herself, going peacefully to her eternal reward a few years later, on this November 17 in 1231 after a full life, at the age when most young women – and, yes, young men – in the Western world are still wandering and wondering what to do with themselves.
+Like the little seers of Fatima, she seems to have ‘seen’ eternity close-up, with the vanity of this passing world, with all its pleasures and fancies, so ethereal and unreal.
+She made a promise of celibacy – hindering her family’s dynastic ambitions – and moved out (or was kicked out, depending on which version) of her castle, moving to Marburg, where she built a hospital, in those days well before public medicine.
+There she herself tended to the sick, the suffering and the poor, amongst whose number she soon counted herself, going peacefully to her eternal reward a few years later, on this November 17 in 1231 after a full life, at the age when most young women – and, yes, young men – in the Western world are still wandering and wondering what to do with themselves.

 Elizabethekirche in Marburg (wikipedia.org)